 Why?
 Because something so simple, extending a lease, your lease, is unresolved.
 Do you really want the next problem to be attending anger management training?

 No!
 It's far easier to consult a solicitor who knows about leasehold extension.
 He or she can guide you in a clearly explained, straightforward way through the paperwork.
 A specialist solicitor will help you to understand your rights, and how to exercise them.
 In an uncertain housing market, with present post Budget belt tightening news, mortgage lenders are redefining lending criteria.
+They may prove even more reluctant to offer mortgages on flats with short leases.
+They also know that purchasers are likely to be more willing to pay more for a longer lease.

 Extending a lease on a property is a fairly straightforward process, if you consult the right person who can guide you through smoothly.